 What does democracy really mean?
-How powerful are prime ministers?
-If you enjoy debating current affairs and politics and would like to study a subject that is relevant to your everyday life, then you could be a perfect candidate for an A-level in Government and Politics.
-You don’t need to have taken the subject at GCSE level in order to study it at Bilborough Sixth Form College.
-We say it’s more important to bring your lively and enquiring mind, an interest in politics and current affairs, a desire to explore new ideas, and the ability to communicate your thoughts effectively.
+How powerful are Prime Ministers?
+How do different Political ideas relate to today’s issues?
+If you enjoy debating current affairs and politics and would like to study a subject that is relevant to your everyday life, then you could be a perfect candidate for an A-level in Politics.

 Our links with HE

-As well as giving you a solid foundation for a possible career in politics, this qualification can be a useful grounding for a wide range of careers, combined with science, social science and humanities subjects.
-A high proportion of Bilborough Sixth Form College Government and Politics students go on to related courses at degree level and, for some, this has led to great things … one former student, for example, is now a senior civil servant in the Cabinet Office.
+A Level Politics combines particularly well with the A Level History, Economics, Philosophy, Sociology and Law courses.
+As well as giving you a solid foundation for a possible career in politics, this qualification can be a useful grounding for a wide range of careers.
+A high proportion of Bilborough Sixth Form College Politics students go on to related courses at degree level and, for some, this has led to great things.
+One former student, for example, is now a senior civil servant in the Cabinet Office.